-- Many users advised uninstalling the conflicting application from your phone that’s causing the Android Auto app to malfunction.
+- Many users advised uninstalling the conflicting application from their phone that’s causing the Android Auto app to malfunction.

 - Some users suggested removing all the “Data” and “Settings” from your car’s head unit and then performing a new setup procedure on the head unit can resolve this issue.

 - Some users recommended installing the “AA Wireless Dongle” in your car to fix this issue.

 - Some users reported that choosing the “USB Tethering” mode manually while connecting the device to the car’s head unit can help in fixing this issue.